bacady/Manual_testing/Final project/README.md

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.

 Functional specifications
-The below Story was created in JIRA and describes the functional specifications of the <strong>My Info - Personal Details</strong> module, for which the final project is performed upon.
+The below Story (#FPBAC-2 My Info - Personal Details section)[] was created in JIRA and describes the functional specifications of the <strong>My Info - Personal Details</strong> module, for which the final project is performed upon.

 ![Figura 1](https://user-images.githubusercontent.com/109169013/180651462-878814cf-bed5-4d60-9493-edc2289fdfd7.png)